 SN Question Responses

 1. Name of the Respondent:

 2. Designation:

 3. Department:

 Less than 1 year

-How long have you been involved in retirement planning 1-3 years
+4 How long have you been involved in retirement planning 1-3 years

 4. education initiatives at PFRDA?
 3-5 years

 More than 5 years

 Content Development for Retirement

 Planning

-WILL CC 111.
-I DEDDA 1 1 C Capacity Building for NPS Agents
+Which areas of financial literacy do DEDDA microarily focus Capacity Building for NPS Agents

 5. Which areas of financial literacy do PFRDA primarily focus on?
 Community Engagement

 on: Communication Strategies

 Collaboration with Other Institutions

 Other (Please specify)

 What type of content does PFRDA develop to educate individuals about retirement planning?
 Brochures

 6. Online resources

-6. Seminars and workshops
+0. Seminars and workshops

 Other (Please specify)

 Working professionals

-7 Who is the primary target for PFRDA's retirement planning Retirees
+7. Who is the primary target for PFRDA's retirement planning Retirees

-7. education/awareness sessions?
+/• education/awareness sessions?
 Rural populations

 Other (Please specify)

 Pre- and post-training assessments

-8. How does PFRDA assess the effectiveness of these training programs?
-Feedback from participants
+8. How does PFRDA assess the effectiveness of these training Feedback from participants

-8. Performance monitoring
+δ. programs?
+Performance monitoring

 Other (Please specify)

-0 How does PFRDA ensure that its content is tailored to meet
+9. How does PFRDA ensure that its content is tailored to meet

 9. the needs of different demographic groups?

 10. Certification programs

 How does PFRDA build the capacity of intermediaries such Regular workshops as Pension agents/Trainers to deliver financial education on Online training modules retirement planning?
-Other (Please specify) 11.
-Can you provide an example of how PFRDA's pension awareness initiatives have improved public understanding of retirement planning and pension-related products?
-Local workshops 12.
-What community-led initiatives does PFRDA support to Collaborations with community leaders promote retirement planning?
+Other (Please specify) Can you provide an example of how PFRDA's pension , , , , , , , , , , , , , , , , , , , 11. awareness initiatives have improved public understanding of retirement planning and pension-related products?
+Local workshops What community-led initiatives does PFRDA support to Collaborations with community 12. promote retirement planning? leaders promote retirement planning.
 Educational campaigns in rural areas Other (Please specify) 13.
-Could you please brief about your initiatives pertaining to digital financial literacy?
-Social media 1.4 Which channels does PFRDA use to promote retirement Television 14. planning?
-Print media Other (Please specify) Surveys and feedback 1.5 How does PFRDA evaluate the effectiveness of its Monitoring participation rates 15. communication strategies?
+Could you please brief about your initiatives pertaining to 13. digital financial literacy?
+Social media 14.
+Which channels does PFRDA use to promote retirement Television 17. planning?
+Print media Other (Please specify) How does PFRDA evaluate the effectiveness of its communication strategies?
+Surveys and feedback 15.
+Monitoring participation rates 13.
 Long-term behavior change Other (Please specify) 16.
-What challenges has PFRDA faced in promoting retirement planning, and how have these been overcome?
+What challenges has PFRDA faced in promoting retirement 10. planning, and how have these been overcome?
 How does PFRDA collaborate with other financial institutions to enhance public understanding of retirement planning?
-Joint campaigns 17 Resource sharing 17.
+Joint campaigns 17.
+Resource sharing 17.
 Co-hosted events Other (Please specify) 18.
-Describe a collaborative effort, if any, that significantly improved retirement planning awareness among the public.
+Describe a collaborative effort, if any, that significantly 10. improved retirement planning awareness among the public.
 19. How would you rate the effectiveness of NCFE in achieving the goals outlined in the NSFE 2020-25?
 What major improvements would you like to see in NCFE's 20. approach to financial literacy and in terms of macro strategy development for financial literacy in the country?
 How would you propose enhancing and strengthening NCFE 21. to effectively serve as the 'nodal coordinating agency' as outlined in NSFE?